By Ed Malaker

 Getting Started

-Then solder the Ground wire to the back of the Volume control.
+Then connect the Ground wire to the back of the Volume control with a solder.

 Fig 1